The Legend of Vox Machina characters and classes explained

 • Class: Druid

-In the same way as Vex, Keyleth is extremely in tune with the nature around her, with the majority of her spells harnessing the power of the elements or the world around her.
+Marisha Ray’s lovable yet awkward Keyleth is an uncharismatic half-elven Druid who has power beyond belief, when she learns how to harness it.
+Like Vex, Keyleth is extremely in tune with the nature around her, with the majority of her spells harnessing the power of the elements or the world around her.

 Druids are extremely powerful, with the ability to cast a vast array of spells and wildshape into different animals.
-They are typically extremely wise and will often live for centuries when they become arch-druids, which can be achieved by reaching level 20 in D&D.
+They are typically extremely wise and will often live for centuries when they become arch-Druids, which can be achieved by reaching level 20 in D&D.

 Grog